 Sticking to your plans can be made harder if you haven’t been active recently.
 Or if you have been suffering from a health condition or returning from an injury.

-You shouldn’t feel alone when it comes to your health though.
+You shouldn’t feel alone when it comes to your health.
 With support and guidance, you can stay on course with your fitness goals.

-So, here are 3 tips for how to stay physically active this year.
+So, here are 3 tips for 2023 and particularly on how to stay active in the winter.

 1. Find Ways to Move More